-The Centre for Law, Technology and Society presents,
+The Centre for Law, Technology and Society and the AI + Society Initiative present,

 in partnership with the University Research Chair in Technology and Society and Citizen Lab: